luizrcb/foundryvtt-sdm/README.md

 - Descriptive results for saving throws, reactions, morale (NPC), and targeted attack rolls.
 - Extensive bonus options to simulate backpacks, blessings, curses, injuries, trait effects (see the Active Effects Changes tab for the full list).
 - Referee utility macros.
-- Drag and drop a power into a power album to easily copy it to the album.
+- Drag and drop a power into a album of power to easily copy it to the album.
 - Support for mental and social attacks (and defenses) as described in the Vastlands Guidebook (VLG).
 - Full localization for Brazilian Portuguese (pt-BR).
 - Special roll results for magic numbers (1 = critical failure, 13 = only one ammo or other resource left, 20 = critical success).